 History & Heritage Museums

-Bubble Planet Immersive Experience with VR Technology USD 36’s museums help you step through the region’s timeline with clear exhibits and well‑curated collections.
+Guided Tour of Bratislava from Budapest with Drop-Off in Vienna museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.